TimoSavi/ceif/docs/manual.md

 ## Running ceif
-ceif is a command-line program controlled by arguments, basic syntax is:
+ceif is a command-line program controlled by arguments.
+The basic syntax is:

     ceif [OPTION]...

-Input data is assumed to be comma separated values.
-Different separator can be given by option -f.
+Input data is assumed to be comma-separated values.
+A different separator can be specified with option -f.
 ### Options

 | Option | Purpose  |